smartfog/fogflow/doc/en/source/example2.rst

 * Anomaly Detector
 	This operator is to detect anomaly events based on the collected data from power panels in a retail store.
-It has two types of inputs:
+It has two types of inputs
 		* detection rules, which are provided and updated by the operator; The detection rules input stream type is associated with ``broadcast``, meaning that the rules are needed by all task instances of this operator.
 The granularity of this operator is based on ``shopID``, meaning that a dedicated task instance will be created and configured for each shop
     	* sensor data from power panel